Revamp Magazine

 Every treatment begins with a £50 paid consultation, the fee for which is redeemable against any subsequent treatment cost.
 For dermal filler in patients new to the treatment, a minimum 7-day "thinking-time" gap between consultation and appointment is built in — best-practice in UK aesthetic medicine and a personal standard at this practice.
 There is no pressure to proceed, and 100% of patients are screened against treatment goals, medical history, and realistic outcomes before anything is offered.

-All injectable products used are prescription-only medicines (botulinum toxin) or CE-marked medical devices (HA fillers, Profhilo, polynucleotides) sourced from licensed UK suppliers.
+All injectable products used are prescription-only medicines or CE-marked medical devices (HA fillers, Profhilo, polynucleotides) sourced from licensed UK suppliers.
 Hyaluronidase for filler dissolution is stocked on-site for immediate correction of any complication.
 The practice carries full medical indemnity insurance and operates under GMC Good Medical Practice guidelines, not the looser framework applicable to non-medical injectors.
 ACEG membership signals readiness to handle the rare-but-serious side of injectable practice.

 Featured in Revamp Magazine, The Story Magazine, TransVox, and the Red Circle Podcast for clinical commentary on injectable treatments and gender-affirming aesthetic care.